|Conflict||Cambodia (UNTAC), 1992-1993|

 Australia provided the signallers for UNAMIC by committing 65 personnel in October 1991.
 UNAMIC consisted of military observers, a signals unit, and support personnel.
 It initially helped maintain the ceasefire and later tasks included running a mine detection and clearance training program for Cambodians.
 In March 1992 UNAMIC was absorbed by UNTAC.

 UNTAC was established to supervise the ceasefire and subsequent general election.
 It was a large force consisting of 12 infantry battalions and support units, military observers, and civilian police, totalling 22,000 personnel from 32 different countries.
 The military component was commanded by an Australian officer, Lieutenant General John Sanderson.
 A further 14 Australians served on UNTAC's headquarters staff.
-Australia provided the first contingent - the Force Communications Unit (488 personnel) - which was mainly from the 2nd Signals Regiment.
-The second contingent included RAN, RAAF, and New Zealand Army personnel.
+The main component of Australia’s involvement in UNTAC was the Force Communications Unit (535 personnel).
+The FCU was based on the 2nd Signal Regiment, but included personnel from almost every unit of the Australian Army.
+Because the Army did not have sufficient signallers to fill the FCU, the unit also included forty RAAF personnel, forty RAAN personnel, and 25 New Zealand Army personnel.
+The first contingent arrived in Cambodia between April and June 1992, with the majority of men and women (320) arriving in Phnom Penh on 12 and 13 May.
 The signallers were attached to units throughout Cambodia to maintain contact with the force's headquarters.
-Sanderson later explained they "were the glue that held the mission together".
+Sanderson later explained they "were the glue that held the mission together’..

 Australia's contribution increased as the election came closer.
 Between May and September 1992 Australia sent a movement-control group, with members from the three services.
 Between May and July 1993, the period covering the general election, the government sent an additional 115 Australian troops and six Blackhawk helicopters from the 5th Aviation Regiment and 2/4 RAR.